Coronavirus Hot Spot States by the Numbers

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

 It’s getting worse.
 On June 30, the United States set a record — the fourth new high in seven days — for new confirmed coronavirus cases, with over 48,000 new patients reported nationwide.
-As most other countries by the pandemic in March and April return to an adjusted sense of normalcy, many regions of the United States are shutting down again in order to prevent the community spread that has spiked over the past month.
+As most other countries hit by the pandemic in March and April return to an adjusted sense of normalcy, many regions of the United States are shutting down again in order to prevent the community spread that has exploded over the past month.
 As deaths spike in Florida, Arizona, and California, National Institute of Allergy and Infectious Diseases director Anthony Fauci warned Congress on Tuesday that he “would not be surprised if we go up to 100,000 [new cases] a day if this does not turn around.”
 Below are the states where caseloads are currently surging in the wrong direction.

 Arizona